WeifengJin/WeifengJin.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-I am a Ph.D. candidate in Economics under the supervision of <a href="http://economics.uc3m.es/personal/carlos-velasco/">Carlos Velasco</a> at Universidad Carlos III de Madrid.
+I am a postdoctoral researcher at the Department of Econometrics, Statistics and Applied Economics, Universitat de Barcelona since September, 2022.

-I will be joining the Department of Econometrics, Statistics and Applied Economics at the School of Economics at Universitat de Barcelona as a postdoctoral researcher in September, 2022.
+I completed my Ph.D. in Economics under the supervision of <a href="http://economics.uc3m.es/personal/carlos-velasco/">Carlos Velasco</a> at Universidad Carlos III de Madrid.

 My research interest lies in time series econometrics.
  * Linear and non-linear, Gaussian and non-Gaussian time series